“Strolling along the Seashore”

 For today, one from the painter of Spanish light..

-This lovely and carefree oil on canvas painting is by the Spanish artist, Joaquín Sorolla, and is titled “Strolling along the Seashore”, from 1909.
-Sorolla is most known for his plein air Impressionism inspired paintings portraying both the Spanish people and landscapes under the bright sun, such as this piece here, though his work is much broader.
+This lovely oil on canvas painting, titled “Strolling along the Seashore”, is by the Spanish artist, Joaquín Sorolla, from 1909.
+Sorolla is most known for his plein air Impressionism inspired paintings portraying the Spanish people and landscapes under the bright sun.
+These are qualities beautifully embodied in this piece here.

 1909 was a great year for Sorolla.
-He had his first solo art show in the United States and returned home after selling many of his works and securing over 20 commissions, including a portrait of the then sitting US president, William Howard Taft.
+He had his first solo art show in the United States and returned home triumphant.
+He sold many of his works and secured over 20 commissions, including a portrait of the then sitting US president, William Howard Taft.

 Though landscapes were Sorolla’s passion, portraits were where the steadier income came from.
 To make his portraits more appealing for him to work on, Sorolla would often paint his subjects outside in the bright sunlight.